Tufts University severs ties with family behind OxyContin

 “We had to deal with the reality that the Sackler name has become associated with a health care epidemic.
 Given our medical school’s mission, we needed to reconcile that,” Peter Dolan, chairman of Tufts’ board of trustees, said in an interview.

-A firm that represents the Sackler family did not immediately respond to a message seeking comment.
+Within hours of the announcement, however, the family vowed to fight back.

+“We will be seeking to have this improper decision reversed and are currently reviewing all options available to us,” said Daniel Connolly, an attorney for members of the Sackler family.
+He added that the decision is based on “unproven allegations about the Sackler family and Purdue.”

-The change was announced at the same time officials released findings from an outside review examining the school’s ties with the Sacklers and Purdue Pharma.
-The inquiry, commissioned by the school, found no major wrongdoing but concluded there was an “appearance of too close a relationship between Purdue, the Sacklers and Tufts.
+The change was announced at the same time Tufts released findings from an outside review examining the school’s ties with the Sacklers and Purdue Pharma.
+The inquiry, commissioned by the school, found no major wrongdoing but concluded there was an “appearance of too close a relationship between Purdue, the Sacklers and Tufts.”

 Arthur Sackler’s wife, Jillian, served on the university’s board of trustees for a decade starting in 1986.
 And Richard Sackler, a Purdue board member and former CEO, sat on the medical school’s board of advisers for nearly two decades until he left in 2017.

-Officials said the Sackler name will now be dropped from all campus facilities and programs, including the biomedical sciences school, the medical school, a laboratory and two research funds.
-A sign bearing Arthur Sackler’s name on the facade of the medical school was being removed Thursday.
+Officials said the Sackler name will now be dropped from all campus facilities and programs, including the biomedical sciences school, the medical school building, a laboratory and two research funds.
+Arthur Sackler’s name was removed from a sign outside the medical school Thursday.

 Tufts joins a growing number of colleges seeking distance from the Sackler family amid pressure from students and activists.
 Several have stopped accepting gifts from the family, including Cornell and Yale universities.
 Others, including Brown University, said they will redirect past donations to support addiction treatment.